LuotongCheng/The_Academic_Tourism_Ontology_ATO/README.md

 - **annotation_guideline.pdf**: A comprehensive guide for annotating travelogs.
 - **sample_annotations.pdf**: Sample annotations demonstrating the application of ATO.
 - **ATO.rdf**: The RDF version of the ontology.

+## License

+This work is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+To view a copy of this license, see the [LICENSE.md](./LICENSE.md) file for details.